Are you a millionaire yet? Me neither.

 “Greed, for lack of a better word, is good,” said fictional corporate raider Gordon Gekko, played by Michael Douglas in 1987's “Wall Street.”
-The quote became a rally cry for the 13-year stock market surge following the October '87 crash.
+The quote became a rallying cry for the 13-year stock market surge following the October '87 crash.

 “I have only two positions right now – cash and fetal,” wailed investor Jeff Mackey, staring wide-eyed into CNBC's cameras on October 2, 2008.
 The subprime mortgage crisis was in full cascade mode, as the stock market meltdown washed banks and balance sheets over the cliff.

-Greed was clearly not Gekko's best idea.
+Greed was not Gekko's best idea.
 He went to prison for insider trading, alongside a couple of the very real characters he was based on.

 In hindsight, Mackey was terrified of losing money one year too late.
 Stocks had started tanking exactly 51 weeks earlier, from a high of 14,164 on the Dow, ultimately suffering a 53% disaster.
-That was peanuts compared to the 90% losses to the Dow stretching over the years of The Great Depression, but for modern investors, bad enough.
+That was peanuts compared to the 90% losses to the Dow stretching over the years of The Great Depression but for modern investors, bad enough.

-Obviously, market tops and bottoms are recognized only in the rear view mirror.
+Obviously, market tops and bottoms are recognized only in the rearview mirror.
 It takes time for hard facts to illustrate the equations, which means this stuff is never that easy.